The two phase parabolic Signorini Problem: Abstract

 \section{Abstract}

-We study solutions to a variational equation that models heat control on the boundary.
+We study solutions to a variational inequality that models heat control on the boundary.
 This problem can be thought of as the two-phase parabolic Signorini problem.
-Specifically, we study variational solutions to the equation
+Specifically, we study variational solutions to the inequality

 without any sign restriction on the function $u$.
-We show that when the solution $u$ has a sign on $Q'$, then $u$ is a solution to the parabolic Signorini problem modulo a linear factor.
-The main result states that the two free boundaries
+The main result states that the two free boundaries (in the topology of $S:= \partial \Omega \times (0,T)$)

-cannot touch. i.e. $\Gamma^+ \cap \Gamma^- = \emptyset$ therefore reducing the study of the free boundary to the parabolic Signorini problem.
+cannot touch. i.e. $\Gamma^+ \cap \Gamma^- = \emptyset$, therefore reducing the study of the free boundary to the parabolic Signorini problem.
 The separation also allows us to show the optimal regularity of the solutions.